aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 * Install kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and kafka clients binaries to verify your KAFKA brokers (optional) on a machine which can access your EKS cluster and MSK Cluster.

 **Note**.
-Terraform code will create VPC and all required components.
-But your OpenSearch dashboard will not be accessible over internet, so you might consider using a AWS client VPN/RDP access to a windows EC2 instance (or any connectivity method to allow you access to dashboard).
+Terraform code will create VPC and all required components.But your OpenSearch dashboard will not be accessible over internet, so you might consider using a AWS client VPN/RDP access to a windows EC2 instance (or any connectivity method to allow you access to dashboard).

 #### Instructions
 * Clone the repository.